More information, better results

 Nutrient management under observation: Nationwide results show that nutrient management is a field with much more room for improvement.
-32 percent of the farms state that their nitrogen balance (N balance) is unbalanced.
-Almost a quarter (23 percent) of the farms do not have the nutrients (N, P and K) in their liquid manure analyzed – nationwide, it is almost half (47 percent) of the farms.
-In addition, 39 percent of the farms do not take the crude protein content (XP) into account in their fertilizer schedule.
-Uelzena eG will observe what impact the stricter fertilizer ordinance of May 2017 will have and whether the values will improve in the future.
+27 percent of the farms state that their nitrogen balance (N balance) is unbalanced.
+More than a fifth (22 percent) of the member farms do not have the nutrients (N, P and K) in their liquid manure analysed – nationwide, this is almost half (47 percent) of the farms.
+In addition, 39 percent of the farms do not take the crude protein content (XP) into account in their fertiliser schedule.
+Uelzena will observe what impact the stricter fertiliser ordinance of May 2017 will have and whether the values will improve in the future.

 Objective: Expand the database

-In order to further expand the database, the voluntary survey among the Uelzena dairies will continue to be promoted until mid-2019.
+To further expand the database, voluntary participation in the survey will be heavily promoted within the Uelzena dairies.
 In the second half of 2019, the evaluation of the first survey will be revised.
-From mid-2020 to early 2021, survey and evaluation will be repeated in order to highlight any changes achieved by the milk producers alone or through supportive measures of the Uelzena Group.
+From mid-2020 to early 2021, the survey and evaluation will be repeated in order to highlight any changes achieved by the milk producers by themselves or with supportive measures from the Uelzena Group.

 „There was quite a lot of work involved to persuade the milk producers to participate.
 A company-specific evaluation will ensure additional acceptance.“